 Unlike food and water, there is no set guideline for how much fuel each lifeboat should contain.
 Instead, lifeboats must contain enough to meet a particular scenario.
 There should be enough fuel on board to power a lifeboat at full capacity for a full day and at a steady speed of 6 knots.

 Fuel quality is also crucial, especially in long-term storage, because it affects the lifeboat’s engine performance.
 The fuel quality is determined by its cetane number, with a score of 100 indicating pure cetane.
 A higher cetane number suggests that the fuel will ignite faster and burn steadily.
-Poor or inefficient fuel, which can degrade during storage, will result in a lifeboat that either does not run or last as long as needed.
+Poor or inefficient fuel, which can degrade during storage, will result in a lifeboat that either does not run or lasts as long as needed.

 The Different Types of Lifeboats